School Shooting Data Analysis and Reports

 Guest: Dr. James Densley (Criminal Justice Dept Chair at Metropolitan State University and Co-founder of The Violence Prevention Project).

-Noble prize-winning economist Daniel Kahneman passed away in March.
+Nobel prize-winning economist Daniel Kahneman passed away in March.
 I started the research for this paper when I read his final book, Noise: A Flaw in Human Judgement, back in 2021.

 Noise is the unwanted variability in decisions made by experts who are looking at exactly the same information.
 We measured the amount of variability in threat assessments.
 This study is the first time noise was measured in this context!